staticBytess/snake-graphical/README.md

   <br>
   Not that it is necessarily a difficult game to program, but I figured it was a good introduction into graphical game development.
   <br><br>
-  I have made small games using the console before, but never anything with a GUI.
-To tackle that, I decided to
+  I have made small games using the console before, but never anything with graphics To tackle that, I decided to
   <br>
   to use <a href="https://www.sfml-dev.org/index.php">SFML</a> as it seemed to have a low learning curve.
   <br>